Updated: Nov 23

 Mark Zuckerberg, Facebook CEO, wears the same outfit everyday in order to decrease the opportunity for anxiety elicited by the feeling of not knowing what to wear, and not having to think about it.
-He says, "I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community," when asked about the same gray t-shirt he is seen wearing daily, in the photograph below.
+He says when asked about the same gray t-shirt he is seen wearing daily, "I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community."

-Adopting the idea from other pioneers, like Steve Jobs (pictured above right) and Barack Obama, the leaders found that spending time on frivolous things like getting dressed, limited their ability to focus on more important things in reference to their fields of service.
-Whether you choose to "lead with style," in a simple t-shirt and blue jeans or love switching it up with the latest trends, fashion can be a great tool for manipulating consequences.
-Remember, Skinner says behaviors followed by positive consequences are more likely to occur in the future than behaviors followed by negative consequences.
-If you experience a positive feeling when you wear a given t-shirt, loungewear set, or accessory then you're more likely to have that feeling when you wear the item again in the future.
-If wearing the same outfit every day can help Mark Zuckerberg reduce behaviors associated with anxiety, then you could easily wear a statement look every day to increase any behaviors you associate with feeling more confident.
-Janelle Monae is another leader who reinforces our taste in style.
+Tech pioneer Steve Jobs (pictured above right) and former president Barack Obama, engage in the same behavior, the ferocious leaders found that spending time on choosing an outfit in the morning, limits their ability to focus on more important things.
+Whether you choose to "lead with style," in our unique spectrum t-shirt and some blue jeans or love switching it up with the latest trends, fashion can be a great tool for manipulating consequences.
+If wearing the same outfit every day can help Mark Zuckerberg reduce behaviors associated with anxiety, then you could easily wear a Swarthy Lion t-shirt every day to increase behaviors you associate with feeling more confident.